Reckless Kelly (band): History

 Reckless Kelly played locally on the historic Sixth Street in Austin.
 They turned Lucy's Retired Surfers Bar, a small bar and restaurant, into a noted music venue with their Monday night residency from November 1996 to May 1998.
 During this period, other music venues in Austin invited them to play, including the Continental Club, the Saxon Pub, Stubb's Barbecue, and Antone's Home of the Blues.

 Reckless Kelly's first album, Millican, appeared in fall 1997 and was officially released in 1998.
 Acoustic: Live at Stubb's and The Day followed two years later, after which David Abeyta replaced Pollock on lead guitar.
-Under the Table & Above the Sun in 2003 began the band's relationship with the high-profile Sugar Hill label and won the hearts of the music press and the honky tonkin' legend Joe Ely, who sang the band's praises in interviews.
-Wicked Twisted Road was released in 2005, and the next year the live album Reckless Kelly Was Here captured the band's stage presence.
+Under the Table and Above the Sun in 2003 began the band's relationship with the high-profile Sugar Hill label and won the hearts of the music press and the honky-tonk legend Joe Ely, who sang the band's praises in interviews.
+Wicked Twisted Road was released in 2005, and the next year, the live album Reckless Kelly Was Here captured the band's stage presence.
 Bulletproof was released in summer 2008 on a new label, Yep Roc Records, and includes tracks critical of and reflecting on recent sociopolitical unfoldings, such as the Iraq War and Hurricane Katrina.
 In 2010, Reckless released an album of songs by one of their musical heroes, Pinto Bennett.
 Somewhere in Time, in the band's own words, highlighted their love of "straight-up honky tonk".
-The band regularly returns to Austin to play before capacity crowds at venues like Nutty Brown Cafe & Amphitheatre.
+The band regularly returns to Austin to play before capacity crowds at venues such as Nutty Brown Cafe and Amphitheatre.

-Younger brothers Micky and Gary Braun front their own band, Micky & The Motorcars.
+Younger brothers Micky and Gary Braun front their own band, Micky and the Motorcars.
 Both bands play at the annual Braun Brothers Reunion in Challis, Idaho, in August.